Hearing Aids That Are Actually Affordable (and Good)

 And sometimes, it’s your hearing and not the hearing aids that get worse.
 The annual checkups provided by a hearing care provider assess both the performance of the hearing aids and your hearing.
 If your hearing deteriorates, your provider should tune up your hearing aids to accommodate the change, ideally with verification from real-ear measurements.

-On the bright side, due to the lower price, OTC hearing aids will get more people interested in hearing devices.
-This should hopefully put a big dent in the “unaided” population that has been sitting on the sidelines, doing nothing about their hearing problems.
+On the bright side, due to the lower price, OTC hearing aids make hearing devices more financially accessible.
+This hopefully puts a big dent in the “unaided” population that has been sitting on the sidelines, doing nothing about their hearing problems.
 Moreover, the increase in competition may lead to technological innovations that improve performance and outcomes across the board.
+Additionally, we think some audio giants will incorporate important hearing personalization features into their higher-end products in the same way that Apple recently created a Hearing Aid Mode for its Apple Airpods Pro 2 earbuds.

 However, remember that OTC hearing aids aren’t suitable for everyone.
 Adults with severe or profound hearing loss (or medical red flags) and children should always see a professional.
 ASHA warns that children treated with OTC hearing aids “are at risk for severe complications due to untreated ear disease; inadequate amplification leading to severe, permanent, and disabling language impairment; as well as additional hearing loss due to inappropriate levels of amplification.”